loukesio/biocode/README.md

 ```
 samtools index barcodes_alignment_sorted.bam > index_barcodes_alignment_sorted.bam
 ```

+**Important** : Use biosyntaxt to beautify the outcome of your sam file https://github.com/bioSyntax/bioSyntax samtools view -h NA19238.bam | sam-less -

 ## 5. Count the mapped reads

 * count **all reads** in the bam file